junxit/us-congress-bills-119/metadata.md

 - 2025-05-06 — Introduced in Senate
 - 2025-05-06 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2025-05-21 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment favorably.
+- 2025-11-03 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cruz with an amendment.
+With written report No. 119-92.
+- 2025-11-03 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cruz with an amendment.
+With written report No. 119-92.
+- 2025-11-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 249.